ahmedfgad/GeneticAlgorithmPython/README.md

 The project has a single module named `pygad.py` which contains a class named `GA`.
 There is a script named `example.py` in which an example is given for using the `pygad.py` module.

 Simply, to run the genetic algorithm all you need to do is to create an instance of the `GA` class and pass the appropriate parameters to its constructor.
 The `GA` class has all the required parameters and methods for implementing the genetic algorithm.

+**IMPORTANT** *If you are coming for the tutorial code of [GeneticAlgorithmPython](https://github.com/ahmedfgad/GeneticAlgorithmPython), then it has been moved to the [Tutorial Project](https://github.com/ahmedfgad/GeneticAlgorithmPython/tree/master/Tutorial Project) directory on 06 May 2020.*

 The documentation starts by discussing the available parameters in addition to the steps of using the library.
 Note that the [PyGAD library](https://pypi.org/project/pygad) is a reflection to the **GeneticAlgorithmPython** GitHub project.
 As a result, the documentation can either use **project** or **library** interchangeably.